 COVID-19 Entrepreneurship Project

-During these uncertain times, ECHO strives to continue to provide support and relief for The rural parts of Bangladesh have been hit hard by COVID-19 pandemic.
+The rural parts of Bangladesh have been hit hard by COVID-19 pandemic.
 Many people have lost their jobs, while others had to close down their business.
 Thousands of them don’t have the means to support their families.
 These people are willing to work but finding a job during a global pandemic is harder than ever, especially now.

 ECHO has adapted its entrepreneurship program this year to meet the challenges of COVID-19.
 Since traditional skill development programs are not as effective, given the social distancing guidelines and lack of online facilities, ECHO launched an entrepreneurship program based on raising chickens.
 ECHO provided beneficiaries with initial seed money and hands-on training to build chicken coop in their own backyard.
 Food, medicine and vaccinations, as well as veterinary services, were also provided.
 Each coop was built to house 500 chicks.
 Beneficiaries also received training on finances so they could eventually run their own business based on the farm.
 Once the chickens are fully grown, they would receive help in sales as well as with finances for the next cycle.
 Each beneficiary would get assistance for several cycles until they are self-dependent to run on their own.